Music Industry (Music Business & Recording Technology)

 Careers in Music Publishing (Printing)

-- Hal Leonard Publishers, music printing
+- Hal Leonard Publishers, music printing and sales management

 - J.W.
 Pepper, music sales manager